-Flowers are arranged alphabetically by English family name, then by genus, then by species.
-If you encounter a slide show, you can hover your cursor over the images to control them.
+Flowers are arranged alphabetically by genus and species.
+As you encounter a slide show, can hover your cursor over the images to control them.

 Club Cholla (Corynopuntia clavata)